GUIDE 2025

 A software engineer might start technical writing as a side job since many companies require technical documentation.

-If you’re a software engineer enjoying technical writing and are thinking of transitioning full-time, this article has everything you need.
-If you’re interested in learning via video then watch below.
+This article has everything you need to learn technical writing for engineers.
+If you’re interested in learning via video, watch below.
 Otherwise, skip ahead.

-How to Transition to a Technical Writing Career?
+How to Transition to Technical Writing for Engineers?

-When you start the transition to technical writing, constant writing can be quite a technical challenge.
-But, the more you write, the better you get.
+Learning technical writing skills can be a technical challenge.
+But, the more technical documents you write, the better you get.

 The software development background is the primary touchpoint between an engineer and a technical writer.
 Since many technical writers have the required tech skills, explaining technical things and abstract concepts is easier.